 - Curate seasons of diverse, critically-acclaimed theatre and performance which challenge audiences, highlighting the very best in international and Welsh talent - including Soho Theatre and Drywhite’s Fleabag, and productions from National Theatre Wales and Welsh-language theatre company Neontopia.

-- Develop local artists - theatre practitioners, directors, writers and actors - to explore ideas, have the space to rehearse, test concepts, meet industry professionals and create new productions such as Carys Eleri’s Lovecraft (Not the Sex Shop in Cardiff) which premiered at Festival of Voice 2018 before heading to the Edinburgh Fringe Festival.
+- Develop local artists - theatre practitioners, directors, writers and actors - to explore ideas, have the space to rehearse, test concepts, meet industry professionals and create new productions such as Carys Eleri’s Lovecraft (Not the Sex Shop in Cardiff) which premiered at Festival of Voice 2018 before heading to the Edinburgh Fringe Festival and Adelaide Fringe in 2019 where it won 'Best Cabaret Act'.

 - Produce Cardiff’s international arts festival, Festival of Voice which celebrates international and local voices through a programme of superstar acts, one-off commissions, intimate gigs, talks and new theatre.